cierelabs/json-complete/README.md

 ## To Fix and Add

-- [ ] Write tests for non-safeMode usage
+- [x] Write tests for non-safeMode usage
 - [x] Write tests for ensuring the correct format of encoded data
 - [x] Write tests for extreme depth of Set and Map items
 - [x] Add [BigInt](https://github.com/tc39/proposal-bigint) support
-- [ ] Add option for ignoring Symbol keys during encoding
+- [x] Add option for ignoring Symbol keys during encoding
 - [x] Explore encoding numbers as strings
 - [x] Reorder the deferment process to pull the blob/file data out first before trying to encode the data, allowing the normal encoding process to work
-- [ ] In non-debug mode, encode the indices of pointers as base36 ints
-- [ ] Allow pointers to be auto-expanding to arbitrary number of indices, allowing arbitrary numbers of items of every type (Do this by making the last index a new array, and a special sentinal value to indicate the extended array.
-This array can do the same thing, thus expanding as needed.)
+- [ ] Convert the output to string and allow the decoder to accept a string
 - [ ] Test Edge, IE 11, and earlier versions
 - [ ] Create polyfill for older IE (espcially the use of Map, without creating a false-positive on the existance of Map)
 - [ ] Create Promise wrapper so the asynchronous form can be used with Promises or await